-Norm Lewis Brings MUSIC OF THE NIGHT to NJSO POPS Today
+Norm Lewis to Bring MUSIC OF THE NIGHT to the NJSO POPS This Spring

-Broadway, film and television star Norm Lewis headlines NJSO POPS programs featuring music from his famous theater roles and album, this weekend, beginning tonight, April 15.
-It continues through April 17 in Red Bank, Newark and New Brunswick.
+Broadway, film and television star Norm Lewis headlines NJSO POPS programs featuring music from his famous theater roles and album, April 15-17 in Red Bank, Newark and New Brunswick.
 Lewis -- who replaces previously announced singer Cheyenne Jackson, who was forced to withdraw for scheduling reasons -- has garnered critical and audience acclaim and made history as Broadway's first African-American Phantom in The Phantom of the Opera.
 Frequent NJSO guest conductor and audience favorite Thomas Wilkins conducts.

 The New York Times praised Lewis' history-making turn in The Phantom of the Opera, writing that Lewis' "sonorous baritone has been among the most reliably impressive voices on Broadway for many years now.
 In his big solo 'The Music of the Night,' Mr. Lewis's supple phrasing and power combined to gorgeous effect.
 His Phantom is imposing in his willfulness, as his lustrous voice comes booming down from the heavens, and touching in his energetic but unrequited love for Christine."